Understanding Education in Houston

 Why academic outcomes matters to Houston

 Schools play a vital role, equipping children and adolescents with the foundational skills and knowledge they need to succeed and contribute to our society.
 However, children in the Houston region have disparate access to high-quality education that adequately prepares them for academic success.
-Black and Hispanic students in the region (and nationally) are five times more likely to attend a high-poverty school than white students, which results in very different educational experiences and contributes to the fact that Black and Hispanic students lag between three and three-and-a-half years behind their white counterparts.1 Not only are these gaps harmful for the affected individuals, but also they also have consequences on the wider economy.
+An analysis of 10 years of data from 4,000 school districts and 430 million test scores by the Educational Opportunity Project at Stanford University found that the strongest predictor of academic achievement gaps is the racial concentration of poverty in schools.
+Locally and nationally, Black and Hispanic students are five times more likely to attend a high-poverty (i.e. at least 75% of students experience poverty) school than white students1, which results in very different educational experiences: High-poverty schools tend to have lower access to resources than low-poverty schools, students from low-income families on average perform better in low-poverty than high-poverty schools and it costs more per-pupil to educate a poor student in a high-poverty school than it does to educate a similar student in a low-poverty school.
+Not only are these gaps harmful for the affected individuals, but they also have consequences on the wider economy.
 A 2009 report by McKinsey & Company estimated that gaps in educational outcomes have had a larger negative impact on GDP than all recessions from the 1970s up to that point.
-More recent estimates suggest that closing these gaps would increase national GDP by $551 billion and increase local, state and federal tax revenues by $198 billion annually.

-The better we understand how Houston-area students are performing and why, the more that can be done to ensure our schools are adequately preparing them for a productive and prosperous future.
+The better we understand how Houston-area students are performing, the more that can be done to ensure our schools are adequately preparing them for a productive and prosperous future.

 The data